Summary

 They're also perfect when you're talking to visual learners.
 Some backers process pictures faster than text.
 With 73% of small businesses now having websites, visual sharing skills matter more than ever.

-But don't force it.
+But should you force it?
 Service businesses with simple models might not need fancy graphics.
 Know your audience and your story first.
-This is a key part of any infographic business plan process.

 Getting Started with Your Infographic Business Plan

-Creating your first infographic business plan can feel big.
+Creating your first infographic business plan can feel overwhelming.
 But the basic building blocks are simple.
 You need a clear story flow, key data points, and good design choices.

 Start by mapping out your regular business plan sections.
 Then pick which ones work better as pictures.
 Your market size fits well in a chart.
 Your team works great with photos and short bios.